-- In general, follow the specifications given by the antifreeze manufacturer. - The properties of antifreeze and water are very different. - The temperature stability of the antifreeze must be sufficient for the particular application. - Check the compatibility with sealing materials.
-If other sealing materials are used, take this into account when designing the system. - Antifreeze developed especially for heating systems contains inhibitors and buffer substances for corrosion protection as well as glycol.
-When using antifreeze, always observe the manufacturer's instructions regarding minimum and maximum concentrations.
+- As a general principle, follow the specifications given by the antifreeze manufacturer. - The properties of antifreeze and water are very different.

+- The temperature stability of the antifreeze must be sufficient for the particular application. - Check the compatibility with sealing materials.
+If other sealing materials are used, take this into account when designing the system.